pmsaue0/vuejs-bootstrap3/README.md

 # Stock Vue.js with Bootstrap SASS 3

+I found bringing uncompiled Bootstrap into my Vue.js app a bit tricky, so here is how I did it.
+I did not want to modify the webpack config files.
+I wanted to create a stylesheet manifest to import stylesheets and easily override bootstrap variables.

 ### Option 1: Clone and play around with Vue.js + Bootstrap 3

 ``` bash